 In May 2016, the U.S. government passed a regulation that requires all financial institutions to collect information regarding the beneficial owners of legal entity customers.
 These rules will aid the government in the fight against crimes to evade financial measures designed to combat terrorism and other national security threats.

 In compliance with this regulation, Citizens Business Bank will collect beneficial ownership from legal entity customers each time an account is opened for a covered legal entity, we will request identifying information (name, address, date of birth, social security number), as well as identification documentation for each individual who directly or indirectly owns 25% or more of the equity interests of a legal entity customer and a single individual with significant responsibility to control, manage, or direct a legal entity customer; or any other individual who regularly performs similar functions.
 This information will be requested whether or not the individuals have a personal relationship with Citizens Business Bank.
 This information is also required for existing legal entity customers who establish new account.
 We understand that the information requested is personal and sensitive in nature; however, we must obtain the information in order to comply with this law.
 The information will be stored securely and safeguarded using the same standards of privacy that we maintain for all customer information.

 What you need to know about beneficial ownership

-The new regulation affects all legal entities, unless specifically excluded, that open or maintain accounts at any financial institution.
+The regulation affects all legal entities, unless specifically excluded, that open or maintain accounts at any financial institution.

 The person opening an account for a legal entity customer will be required to sign a certification attesting to the identities of beneficial owners that directly or indirectly own 25% or more of the equity interests of the legal entity and one controlling person (e.g., a Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President, or Treasurer).